yangyaoc/yangyaoc.github.io/README.md

 <div>✉️<a href="mailto:yangyaoc@gmail.com"> yangyaoc@gmail.com </a></div>

 ## Objective
 My journey in digital realm has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join as a cybersecurity analyst.
-This is my portfolio webiste which demonstrates that I have skillsets to monitor, analyze, and respond to security incidents.
+This is my portfolio webiste which demonstrates that I have the skillsets to monitor, analyze, and respond to security incidents.

 ## Skills